chrisxmiller/usefulbashscripts/README.md

   * Edit: `Chris` to the name of your docker container.
 * *quickrviz* - To launch rviz for the wheelchair
   * Copy the `basic_perp.rviz` to `.rviz` in your home directory by executing: `cd $HOME/usefulbashscripts && cp basic_perp.rviz $HOME/.rviz`

+* *copvids* - Compresses all videos in a folder using avcnov and copies them to an output folder.
+ * Make a file system: `IN/SubjectID` (for each subject) and `OUT/SubjectID`.
+Then, copy all the videos from all the cameras for each subject to their respective `IN` folder.
+Finally, I run `copvids /path/to/oUT/subjectID`.
+It will compress all the cideos for that subject and copy it to their output folder.
+You can compress multiple subjects overnight.
+Copy the top-level `OUT` folder to the RDSS for your study.
+  * This requires installation of avconv

 **List of .bashrc Modifications**\
 In `Copy to Bash RC.txt` I list some possibly useful ~/.bashrc mods.
 These are optional and not necessary for using any of the bash scripts listed here.